TobleMiner/blinkekatze-firmware/README.md

  - Full color calibration for accurate color representation
  - USB shell for management of Blinkekatzen groups

+# Limitations

+Currently the firmware can not program the battery gauge of Blinkekatzen by itself.
+There is some infrastructure to implement this in the future however it will likely require adding a soft I2C implementation due to extreme response times and clock stretching of the gauge beyond what the ESP32-C3 supports in hardware.
+I'm using BQStudio and an EV2400 for programming at the moment.

 # Dependencies

 The Blinkekatze firmware is based on the esp-idf development framework.